 Long-Term Sustainability

 The significance of sustainability is demonstrated by a period in 1960-1970 when temperature and pressure declined rapidly, affecting the production of some wells.
 The environmental impact of discharge was also not taken into account at commission, with 4500 t/h discharged into the Waikato River until 1997.
 Re-injection of fluids must be done carefully with regard to its effect on the pressure of the reservoir and potential suppression of hot fluids by cooler, re-injected fluid.
-Many of the limitations regarding environmental sustainability can be quantified by resource consents held by Contact, the geothermal field's current operator; these will make up the environmental constraints in any potential research:
+Many of the limitations regarding environmental sustainability can be quantified by resource consents held by Contact, the geothermal field's current operator.
+These will impose environmental constraints in any potential research, in relation to:

 River discharge (e.g. temperature, mass, arsenic, hydrogen sulphide) [3],